casey/just/README.md

 `just` produces detailed error messages and avoids `make`'s idiosyncrasies, so debugging a justfile is easier and less surprising than debugging a makefile.

-If you need help with `just` please feel free to send me an email.
+If you need help with `just` please feel free to open an issue.
 Feature requests and bug reports are also always welcome!

 installation